 There are two important parts to an MST claim: (1) “credible evidence” of the trauma-inducing event; and (2) a “nexus” or connection between that event and the resulting trauma symptoms.
 This may sound difficult, but it is not an insurmountable task.

-A PTSD claim based on an MST has a unique requirement, which is not applicable to other VA mental health disorder claims.
+A PTSD claim based on an MST has a unique requirement, which does not apply to other VA mental health disorder claims.
 This requirement is that Credible Evidence of the Occurrence of the Trauma is provided (“Credible Evidence requirement”).
-What this means is that you must come forward with evidenceshowing that the alleged in-service trauma actually occurred.
+This means that you must come forward with evidence showing that the alleged in-service trauma actually occurred.

-Sometimes that best evidence is not available, however, for reasons inherent to the nature of sexual trauma.
+Sometimes that best evidence is unavailable, however, for reasons inherent to the nature of sexual trauma.
 Many victims are embarrassed or feel shame or fear.
-This is often a problem for soldiers whose minds cannot wrap around the concept of being trained to kill, yet in this particular instance being unable to stop the incident from happening.
+This is often a problem for soldiers whose minds cannot wrap around the concept of being trained to kill, yet in this particular instance, being unable to stop the incident from happening.